|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Nothing is beats nostalgia when it comes to food!
+Nothing beats nostalgia when it comes to food!
 Oatmeal Cream Pies are a sweet throwback to the carefree days of childhood.
 Unwrapping one of these babies was the highlight of lunchtime and every bite was cherished!
 Delicious creamy frosting is sandwiched in between soft and chewy oatmeal cookies...simply the best.

-The only downside is that the packaged kind are filled with a laundry list of artificial junk rather than good and wholesome ingredients!
+The only downside is that the packaged kind is filled with a laundry list of artificial junk rather than good and wholesome ingredients!
 Luckily for you, you can easily make these sweet treats at home!
 They are way easier to whip up than they look.

 Oatmeal Cream Pies are reminiscent of whoopie pies, but the ingredients are quite a bit different.
-Oatmeal Cream Pies use an oatmeal cookie recipe, while whoopie pies use a cake like batter.
+Oatmeal Cream Pies use an oatmeal cookie recipe, while whoopie pies use a cake-like batter.
 They're both called pies, but neither resemble a pie at all!